-If you are already in the solar industry, I’m sure you’ve experienced the scope-drop; that time a project was sold to a customer, key issues weren’t well defined, and the installation crew ends up going around-and-around trying to resolve the issue at great cost to the solar installer.
-In the end both parties walk away disgruntled and vowing never to work with “them” again.
-There are a lot of causes: the sales team is knocking out 4 times the projects than are actually built, the uniqueness of the system, the designer neglected the scope, the system changed at the last second, and the list goes on.
-Almost all of that can be resolved quickly and easily by understanding the difference between inclusions, exclusions, and assumptions.
-So let’s define those for the purpose of this blog article:
+If you work in the solar industry, I’m sure you’ve experienced project scope drop.
+Does this sound familiar?
+A customer chose YOUR bid!
+The customer and the salesperson may have missed defining key issues.
+The installation crew went around-and-around, trying to resolve the issue.
+This cost the solar installer a great deal.
+In the end, both parties walked away disgruntled.
+They vowed never to work with “them” again.
+Lots of factors can cause this problem.
+Perhaps the sales team regularly knocks out four times the projects than are actually built.
+The system might require some unique considerations.
+Maybe the designer neglected the project scope.
+Systems always change at the last second, and the list continues.
+You can resolve almost all of these issues quickly and easily by understanding the difference between inclusions, exclusions, and assumptions.
+Let’s outline some definitions for the purpose of this article:

-- Inclusions: A description of tasks, items, and actions that are “included” in the scope.
+- Inclusions: A description of tasks, items, and actions that are specifically “included” in the project scope.
 For example, “200 Solar modules, 340 Watts each, polycrystalline, with silver frames.”

 - Assumptions: A description of tasks, items, actions, and circumstances that are assumed to be the case but have not been clearly defined or require further investigation.
 For example, “Ground is sandy loam and free of large boulders, rocks, or other obstructions that would prohibit vibrated posts.”

-Exclusions define what is not being provided (the opposite of inclusions).
-If you craft your solar bid as an “exclusive” bid then you must define what you will not be providing in your service because everything else is implicitly included.
-So when writing your scope document, keep in mind how it is written overall.
+Exclusions define what you will NOT include.
+This is the opposite of inclusions.
+If you write an “exclusive” bid, you must define what you will not provide in your service.
+The customer can assume that everything else is included.
+When writing your project scope document, keep the overall style in mind.

-Assumptions are a bit of both worlds.
+Assumptions consist of a bit of both worlds.
 They allow a semi-legal description of the bid’s foundations.
-Technically, any assumption could be put under the exclusions and inclusions but I find it is just clearer to state the things you know to be vague and “best guesses” under assumptions.
+Technically, any assumption could be exclusions and inclusions.
+However, I prefer to state the things you know to be vague and “best guesses” under assumptions.
 It allows both parties to understand clearly what is a guess while still putting the best price forward.
-I’ve seen assumptions used as a way to outline what the estimator thinks will happen that the customer can then ask for “worst case” pricing on top of that.
-Otherwise, as a solar sales person, you are stuck with presenting a bid that is way too expensive compared to your competition.
+I’ve seen assumptions used as a way to outline what the estimator thinks will happen.
+Then the customer can ask for additional “worst case” pricing.
+Otherwise, you must present a bid that costs way too much, compared to your competition.

-I’m curious if anyone approaches this differently.
+Do you approach this differently in your bidding?
 Shoot me an email at firstname.lastname@example.org and let me know!
 I’ll also be at the NABCEP Continuing Education Conference in March.
 Let’s sit down and chat there too.

-Now, for the legal disclaimer: I am not a lawyer, legal counsel, advisor, or in any way a person who can be construed as being the final say with regards to this article.
-I have provided this as an opinion piece with the intent to help you, the reader, understand broad concepts that you need to explore and understand independently and have proper legal counsel advise you.
-These definitions are my own and may not apply in normal legal situations as most legal documents have a section that clearly defines what each term represents for that document so consult your legal counsel as nothing in this document is legally binding unless appropriately deemed so.
+I am not a lawyer, legal counsel, or advisor.
+Please do not misconstrue me in any way as the final say with regards to this article.
+This article only states an opinion.
+I intend only to help you understand broad concepts.
+You will need to explore and understand independently and have proper legal counsel advise you.
+These definitions are my own.
+They may not apply in normal legal situations.
+Most legal documents have a section that clearly defines what each term represents for that document.
+Please consult your legal counsel as nothing in this document is legally binding unless appropriately deemed so.